 Our mission is to protect the region’s health and environment by cleaning water and recovering resources.
 We clean water to be suitable for agriculture, aquatic life, recreation, and water supply.
-In partnership with 60 Denver Metro local governments, comprised of municipalities and sanitation districts, we serve two million people across a 715 square mile service area.
+In partnership with 61 Denver Metro local governments, comprised of municipalities and sanitation districts, we serve 2.2 million people across an 805 square mile service area.

 The Robert W. Hite Treatment Facility and the Northern Treatment Plant process 127 million gallons of wastewater per day.
 The District operates a 52,000 acre METROGRO Farm in Deer Trail, where a portion of biosolids from the treatment process are used to fertilize and grow crops.